omdevteam/om/docs_src/docs/parameters.md

 ## peakfinder8_peak_detection

-This parameter group contains parameters used by OM to perform peak finding on a detector data frame, using the (using the [`Peakfinder8PeakDetection`][ om.algorithms.crystallography_algorithms.Peakfinder8PeakDetection] algorithm).
+This parameter group contains parameters that control how OM performs peak finding on a detector data frame using the [`Peakfinder8PeakDetection`][om.algorithms.crystallography.Peakfinder8PeakDetection] algorithm.

 * **adc_threshold (float)**
 :  The minimum ADC threshold for peak detection.